Email is one of the primary channels where your customers read, react, and reply - and it’s one of the easiest places for sensitive data to leak.

 We all make mistakes under pressure - “reply all”, misaddressed messages, and wrong attachments are common ways it goes wrong.

-These mistakes don't just create risk, they create workload - you need to investigate, contain, notify where required, and evidence what happened.
+These mistakes create risk and operational workload: you need to investigate, contain, notify where required, and evidence what happened.

 Controls like recipient authentication and message revoke reduce the chance the wrong person can access the content.